varadharajaan/obsidian-online-sessions/ONLINE_SESSIONS/PRISM/DEVOPS/NETWORKING_SERVICES.md

 for internet access:
 1. public IP for the machine
-2. gateway - internet gateway (IGW)
+2. gateway - internet gateway (IGW) for the virtual network
 3. deploy route table to the subnet and add route to gateway

 0.0.0.0/0 -> IGW is called public route